Jummit/painting-engine/README.md

 # Godot Painting Engine

-A 3D painting engine aiming to be on par with Substance Painter's features.
+A 3D painting engine written in GDScript aiming to be on-par with Substance Painter's features.

 ## Building